zibonbadi/lastrange-icons/README.md

 Beyond that many modern UI designs also employ so called "calls to action".
 In practice, this usually means that elements the designer deems important are emphasized by making them attention-grabbing, which can be distracting as well as allow for [dark patterns](https://en.wikipedia.org/wiki/Dark_pattern).

 LaStrange does not impose any particular order of importance to an action.
-Instead, everything is distilled to it's essential function and presented equally, which leads to a clean, consistent and uncluttered experience for users who know what they want their system to do.
+Instead, everything is distilled to it's essential function and presented equally relying instead on visual variables and Gestalt to convey information about the UI.
+This leads to a clean, consistent and uncluttered experience for users who know what they want their system to do.

 ## Let The Computer Do The Work